smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 # Table Validation

-This script compares two identical tables using `DYNAMIC SQL` and `FULL OUTER JOINS`.
-This can be used to audit the differences between two datasets and display all columns which do not match.
+This script compares two identical tables using `DYNAMIC SQL` and `FULL OUTER JOIN`s.
+This can be used to audit the differences between two datasets and display all columns that do not match.

 ⌨️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This script is written in Microsoft SQL Server T-SQL.